siong1987/sidekiq_parameters_logging/README.markdown

   include Sidekiq::Worker
   include Sidekiq::Parameters::Logger

-  logger_filter do |params|
+  logger_filter do |param1, param2|
-    params[-1] # only print out the last parameter end
+    params1 # only print out the last parameter end

-  def perform(*params)
+  def perform(param1, param2)
     # do something
   end
 end
 ```

-`logger_filter` takes a block with an array of parameters that are being passed to your `perform` method.
+`logger_filter` takes a block with parameters that are being passed to your `perform` method.
 Logger will then print out whatever that is returned from this block with `.inspect`.

 ## Notes